cnxtech/optimal-asset-forecasting/README.md

 # Optimal Asset Forecasting

 The purpose of these notebooks is to test various machine learning predictive models on two sets of asset buckets: Tech stocks and Cryptocurrency.
 The code uses closing prices pulled from Alpaca API and CoinAPI and converted to CSV files for stocks and crypto assets respectively.
-The notebooks use the past 15 months of data considering highly volatile market to capture post COVID-19 shock across all models for optimal predictions.
-As the data in this study is of time series nature, we have used ARIMA, XGBoost, and LSTM models since they are time series friendly.
+The notebooks use the past 15 months of closing price data in a highly volatile market to capture post COVID-19 shock across all models for optimal predictions.
+As the data in this study is of time series nature, we have used ARIMA, XGBoost, and LSTM models to forecast stock and crypto prices.